Chinese come to L.A. for Kobe Bryant but stay off the beach

-LOS ANGELES, Jan 12 (Reuters) - As Los Angeles celebrates its fifth straight year of record-breaking tourism, officials in part can thank visitors from China who, despite their reputed disdain for lying on the beach, now make up the second-largest group of international travelers to this sun-drenched city.
+LOS ANGELES (Reuters) - As Los Angeles celebrates its fifth straight year of record-breaking tourism, officials in part can thank visitors from China who, despite their reputed disdain for lying on the beach, now make up the second-largest group of international travelers to this sun-drenched city.

 In fact, China, which a decade ago was not a major player in the Southern California tourism game, last year sent nearly 800,000 people to visit the shops, museums and tourist attractions in and around America’s second-largest city.
 And Chinese tourists often stay longer and spend more money than their counterparts from elsewhere in the world.